mittsq/dodgypilot/readme.md

 6. Allows hard braking (can stop in time for a stopped car when travelling at 80 km/h).
 7. (Hopefully) no uploading.
 8. Allows driver to use the accelerator.
-9. Brake disc icon shamelessly copied from @kegman
+9. Brake disc icon and coloured MPC path shamelessly copied from @kegman